ibm-cloud-docs/watsonxdata/ingest_spark_ui.md

 To enable your Spark application and ingestion to work with the {{site.data.keyword.lakehouse_short}} catalog and storage, you must have `MetastoreAdmin`, and `DataAccess` roles in the Service access and `Administrator` role in the Platform access, see [Managing IAM access for watsonx.data](https://cloud.ibm.com/docs/watsonxdata?topic=watsonxdata-iam).
  Without `Metastore admin` privilege, you cannot ingest data to storage using Native Spark engine.
 For more information about the Spark configuration, see [Working with the watsonx.data catalog and storage](https://cloud.ibm.com/docs/watsonxdata?topic=watsonxdata-smbit_nsp#view_smbit_nsp).
 {: note}

+Ingesting data

+1. Log in to {{site.data.keyword.lakehouse_full}} console.
+2. From the navigation menu, select **Data manager**.
+3. Click the **Ingest data** module.
+The **Ingest data** window opens.
+4. Select one of the storage options to proceed to the next page:

+   a. **Local System**: To select your files from your local system.

+   b. **Storages**: To select remote file(s) from your connected S3 compatible bucket(s).

+5. Follow the steps to ingest data from **Local system**:

+   i.
+Select a bucket from the **Select storage** drop-down.
+(You can also add a new storage bucket by clicking **Add +**).

+   ii.
+Select the required file type based on the source data.
+The available options are CSV, Parquet, and JSON.

+   iii.
+Select the files to be ingested from the **All files** tab.
+Selected files are listed in the **Files selected** tab.
+You can also preview the details of the selected files in the **File details** pane.

+   iv.
+In the **Target table** pane, select the target catalog from the **Select catalog** list.
+The selected catalog must be active to perform an ingestion job.

+   v.
+Choose one of the schema options:

+      1. Existing schema: To ingest source data into an existing schema.
+Search or select a target schema listed in the **Select schema or enter new schema name (New)** dropdown.

+      2. New schema: Enter the target schema name in the **Select schema or enter new schema name (New)** to create a new schema from the source data.

+   vi.
+Select the corresponding Target table options based on the selection (above).

+      1. Existing table:To ingest source data into an existing table.
+Search or select a target table listed in the **Select table or enter new table name** dropdown.

+      2. New table: Enter the target table name in the **Select table or enter new table name** to create a new table from the source data.

+   vii.
+If required, modify the auto-generated ingestion Job ID in the **Job Details**.

+   viii.
+Select the IBM Analytics Engine (Spark) from the **Select engine** list.
+The registered Spark engines are listed here.

+   xi.
+Click **Done**.
+The submitted ingestion job can be found in the **Ingestion history** tab of the **Data manager** page.

+6. Follow the steps to ingest data from **Storages**:

+   i.
+Select a bucket from the **Select storage** drop-down.
+(You can also add a new storage bucket by clicking **Add +**).

+   ii.
+Select the required file type based on the source data.
+The available options are CSV, Parquet, and JSON.

+   iii.
+Select the files to be ingested from the **All files** tab.
+Selected files are listed in the **Files selected** tab.
+You can also preview the details of the selected files in the **File details** pane.

+   iv.
+In the **Target table** pane, select the target catalog from the **Select catalog** list.
+The selected catalog must be active to perform an ingestion job.

+   v.
+Choose one of the schema options:

+      1. Existing schema: To ingest source data into an existing schema.
+Search or select a target schema listed in the **Select schema or enter new schema name (New)** dropdown.

+      2. New schema: Enter the target schema name in the **Select schema or enter new schema name (New)** to create a new schema from the source data.

+   vi.
+Select the corresponding Target table options based on the selection (above).

+      1. Existing table:To ingest source data into an existing table.
+Search or select a target table listed in the **Select table or enter new table name** dropdown.

+      2. New table: Enter the target table name in the **Select table or enter new table name** to create a new table from the source data.

+   vii.
+If required, modify the auto-generated ingestion Job ID in the **Job Details**.

+   viii.
+Select the IBM Analytics Engine (Spark) from the **Select engine** list.
+The registered Spark engines are listed here.

+   xi.
+Click **Done**.
+The submitted ingestion job can be found in the **Ingestion history** tab of the **Data manager** page.

 ## Limitations
 {: #limits001}